codemicro/bar/README.md

 These instructions assume you have a recent version of the Go 1.18 (or newer) toolchain installed on your machine and a copy of GNU Make.

-`cdmbar` includes some stuff that works with the VCS stamping introduced in Go 1.18, however you can compile with `-buildvcs=false` and everything should still work fine.
+`cdmbar` includes some stuff that works with the VCS stamping introduced in Go 1.18, however you can compile with `-buildvcs=false` and everything should still work fine without Git installed.

 ```
+// Alternatively, download the source as a ZIP file
 git clone https://github.com/codemicro/bar.git
 cd bar

 // Will install cdmbar to ~/.local/bin - to use it with i3, we need to put it on PATH
 make clean install